 - Formal Research or structured research has a well-defined plan and intended outcome, typically with a more contractual user recruitment process.

 - Informal Research or semi-structured research has a loosely-defined plan and intended outcome and is conducted without strict regard to user agreements or physical setting.

 - Guerilla Research is reduced-scope research of any feasible means to a team operating within tight financial or time constraints.
 There is almost always room for more of it.
 No one’s timeline and budget is limitless and designers should always be surfacing insights where opportunities present themselves.

 Interviews are the best way to discover unknown unknowns.
 User interviews illuminate details of personas and product requirements you cannot effectively learn about in any other way.

-The stages of conducting user interviews and usability tests are:
+The stages of conducting user research are:

 - Synthesis (with other documentation)

 Quality research starts with great questions.
 The right questions are: